 As a rule, we distinguish between commercial and private export.

-Note the exception in § 8 c of the export control regulations regarding the export of firearms, parts thereof, and ammunition exported in accordance with section five of the regulation on weapons (in Norwegian).
+Note the exception in § 8 c of the export control regulations regarding the export of firearms, parts thereof, and ammunition exported in accordance with section five of the regulation on firearms (in Norwegian).

-Regulation on weapons (in Norwegian)
+Regulation on firearms (in Norwegian)

 If the export is permanent, through sale or gift, you must have a permit from the chief of police.
 More information is available at politi.no (in Norwegian)